BernardoMG/line-server-network/README.md

 1. Checks if the line is already in cache.
 2. If cached, returns it to the client with a 200 status code.
 3. If not, an interactor ([Interactor?
 What?](https://goiabada.blog/interactors-in-ruby-easy-as-cake-simple-as-pie-33f66de2eb78)) called **LineRetriever** takes place and tries to collect the requested line considering it's byte offset.
-4. In the end, if the **LineRetriever** returns the requested line, it's stored in our cache for future requests.
+4. In the end, if the application is able to return the requested line, it'll store it in our cache for future requests.

 **LineRetriever** can return 3 diferrent responses: